-What’s new with Philips TVs in 2020?
-There are a number of new Philips TVs that have landed this year, from OLED beauties to more pedestrian LCD sets – and after IFA 2020 there's even more from Philips to gawk at.
+There was some fantastic new tech on offer from Philips TVs in 2020.
+A number of new Philips TVs landed this year, from OLED beauties to more pedestrian LCD sets.

-What makes Philips TVs so memorable is their unique Ambilight feature: a built-in light system for projection colors and hues around the back of the television during use.
-Not every Philips TV features Ambilight, or as complex a version of it as more premium models, but when it's there it's hard to ignore its impact.
+What makes Philips TVs so memorable is their unique Ambilight feature.
+This is a built-in light system for projection colors and hues around the back of the television during use.
+Importantly, not every Philips TV features Ambilight, or as complex a version of it as more premium models, but when it's there it's hard to ignore its impact.

 The star of the show right now is the Philips OLED+935, a high-end OLED TV with four-sided Ambilight and 70W of sound from audio specialist Bowers & Wilkins.
 It follows previous releases of new 805, 855, and 865 OLED models replacing last year's OLED 804 and 854 sets – and all three of which feature three-sided Ambilight, a fourth-gen P5 processor and new AI functionality to enhance the picture further.
 (You can see our thoughts on the Philips OLED 805 here.)